 Within the Botanical Gardens at Singleton Park you will find fine specimens of rare and exotic plants from around the world.
 The Gardens attract between 80-100,000 visitors per year and includes glasshouse collections.
 A selection of the plants you will be able to see are described and illustrated below.

-There are descriptions and photographs of plants from the Cactus House, Temperate House, Economic House and the Tropical Range House.
+There are descriptions and photographs of plants from the Arid House, Temperate House, Economic House and the Tropical Range House.

 Raising the Profile 2019